 Choose Immersive Experiences

 Not all VR experiences are created equal.
-To increase your chances of experiencing phantom sensations, select games and applications that are designed to be highly immersive and engaging.
+Now, to increase your chances of experiencing phantom sensations, select games and applications that are designed to be highly immersive and engaging.
 Look for experiences that feature realistic visuals, spatial audio, and precise tracking of body movements.

 Experiences that involve interaction with virtual objects, such as grabbing, throwing, or manipulating tools, are more likely to elicit phantom sensations than passive viewing experiences.
 Games that simulate physical activities, such as sword fighting or archery, can also be effective at triggering phantom touch.